2018 Irish presidential election

 The 2018 Irish presidential election took place on Friday, 26 October, between 7.00 a.m. and 10.00 p.m.
-President Michael D. Higgins, who was elected in 2011, was seeking re-election.
+President Michael D. Higgins, who was elected in 2011 with the support of the Labour Party, was seeking re-election to a second term as an independent.
 This was the first time since the 1966 election that an incumbent president faced a contest for a second term.
-Higgins was re-elected on the first count with nearly 56% of the vote, becoming the first president since Éamon de Valera to win a second term in a contested election (Patrick Hillery (1983) and Mary McAleese (2004) had been re-elected unopposed).
+Higgins was re-elected on the first count with nearly 56% of the vote, becoming the first president since Éamon de Valera to win a second term in a contested election (Seán T. O'Kelly in 1952, Patrick Hillery in 1983 and Mary McAleese in 2004 had been re-elected unopposed).
 He was inaugurated for his second term on 11 November.

 The election was held on the same date as a referendum on blasphemy.

 Procedure

 To stand for election as president, candidates must: